-All right.
-Let’s get a little more specific now.
-At Veter, your team has designed a new VM for the marketplace.
+At Vider, your team has designed a new VM for the marketplace.
 So just for a little context, before we get into the actual technical specifics, what are some of the main features of a more traditional vertical lift machine?
 And where do they succeed, in your opinion?
 And also where do they fall short?

 So because visor is using silver motor technology, we do have the accuracy we want to have on the machine.
 And today we’re offering a basic machine.
 But tomorrow we may have a customer that wants to fully integrate with many other robots or the technology, and we’ll be there for them.
-But at the same time, Veter brings the simplicity of a chain driven machine with minimal training.
+But at the same time, Vetir brings the simplicity of a chain driven machine with minimal training.
 Anybody can service and detect any potential problems with chains, and these are very, very reliable product.
 I believe what vendor is doing very well is combining Beauford.
 So as simple as can be a machine and at the same time bring the accuracy when we need that accuracy.

 And how did the current landscape of vertical lift machines, basically what you all just broke down, motivate your team’s desires to refresh the Volm concept?
 What were some of the specific areas that as you decided to build a VM from scratch, were most important to you to get?
 Right.

 We’ve got pretty heavy duty capable motors in these things and we’re using using a portion of it.
 So kind of finish that thought.
 Our machine has no problem lifting twelve hundred pounds because it’s probably spec for closer to two thousand.
 Right now we’re limited by mechanical and steel on our capability, but as we progress moving forward, we’ll have the ability to go into heavy duty models, heavy duty hardware, etc..
 Our promise and our sales and our our specifications that we’re putting out to our customers are more than met.
 And I think they’re going to be very happy with that moving forward.

 In terms of motivation of our team here, there’s nothing more exciting than developing a new product for engineers.
 Definitely Velum was our plan and has been our playland for for about two years of development on this machine.
 And we are we have the ability to touch on technology that we we didn’t use in the day to day here.
-Veter in the past nowadays is our reality.
-So we are expanding this technology to old older products like carousels, for instance, Courcelles for some applications, getting very sophisticated and now have the ability to do the reverse flow.
-So from the vom technology, we’re bringing back to basic machines as well and make those machines more technological with for specific applications eventually.
+Vetir in the past nowadays is our reality.
+So we are expanding this technology to old older products like carousels, for instance, Carousels for some applications, getting very sophisticated and now have the ability to do the reverse flow.
+So from the vlm technology, we’re bringing back to basic machines as well and make those machines more technological with for specific applications eventually.

 So let’s jump in.
-Can you go and break down the main mechanical and electrical differentiators of your vertical lift machines?
+Can you go and break down the main mechanical and electrical differentiators of your Vidir Vertical Storage Solutions?
 Feel free to get specific and technical here.